 Our geo-exchange system is 150 feet from shore and about 30 feet deep, now comprising three loops that support four major campus buildings.
 In addition, the newest building on campus has the most sophisticated environmental controls, such that room temperature and air exchange are auto-calibrated to the exact number of people occupying that room at a given time.
 This means that as campus activity fluctuates from full-occupancy morning classes to quieter evening study sessions to school holidays—where only a few administrative staff may be present, the amount of energy used to support that learning space will adjust to meet the needs of the moment.

-“When you leave the room and you forget to turn off a light switch, the lights will turn off—it’s automated—and when the space isn’t occupied, the heat will turn off.”
+“By adopting sustainable building practices, we can help shape a greener, more resilient future that benefits both people and the planet.
+Simply put, when you leave the room and you forget to turn off a light switch, the lights will turn off—it’s automated—and when the space isn’t occupied, the heat will turn off.”

 Building Systems and Energy Manager